tastypeanut/beta2/_posts/2020-04-10-how-to-brute-force-dns-records-with-dnscan.md

 ## Installation:

-*This installation will be done using a Linux-based OS.
-Prerequisites: Having git, python, and pip installed.*
+This installation will be done using a Linux-based OS.
+Prerequisites are having installed git, python, and pip.

 We need to run the following commands in a terminal: